“I created a vineyard where you can eat grapes directly from the plant without needing to wash them”

 To obtain higher quality grapes all cultivation is done manually and yields are kept intentionally very low.
 Grass is grown permanently on the soil as well as under the vine in order to promote biodiversity.

 Biodiversity is an invaluable heritage that I want to preserve and boost because it is a formidable ally.
 My philosophy is therefore to let nature have its way allowing species to control each other mutually so no one prevails over the other.
 I try to facilitate this task by introducing as many plant species as possible which in turn host more animal species.
-The use of resistant varieties of vines allows me to refrain from intervening with chemical products, whether fungicides, insecticides, herbicides or fertilizers.
-Biodiversity creates low pathogenic pressure and the various varieties defend themselves without human intervention except for pruning, aimed at a better predisposition of the plants for the defense against the pathogens themselves.
+Biodiversity creates low pathogenic pressure helping the vines to be healthy.